Our lab is committed to fostering a diverse and positive learning environment. To this end, we aim to:

 Whitney DeLong

-Program Manager, Department of Health Systems and Implementation Science, Virginia Tech
+Program Manager, Health Systems and Implementation Science, Virginia Tech

 Whitney holds a BA in Psychology and supports Dr. Parker in in her different roles along with her lab.
-Whitney enjoys being a mom to her three children and 3 dogs.
+Whitney enjoys being a mom to her four children.

 Yuhao Peng